UPDATED: June 26, 2017

 All NYLAG One-Day Legal Clinics will count toward the 50-hour pro bono requirement for admission to the New York State Bar.

-To sign up for one or more of the One-Day Legal Clinics, please follow the directions listed below each separate opportunity.
-You may contact Volunteer Coordinator, Jaida Samuels at [email protected] for questions, but the only way to sign up for the clinics is via the online forms linked below.
-(Please note we have a new forms!).
+To view the volunteer schedule and to sign up for one or more of the One-Day Legal Clinics, please follow the directions listed below each separate opportunity.
+You may contact Volunteer Coordinator, Jaida Samuels at [email protected] with any questions, but the only way to sign up for the clinics is via the online forms linked below.

 Due to the high volume of interested volunteers, only those who are confirmed for clinics will be contacted.
 All other volunteers will automatically be added to our wait list.
 Please wait for confirmation before making plans to go to a site.